 (Second Paragraph – Describe your issue or concern): “My family would benefit from Individual and Family Support services that would help us keep Jennifer at home.
 Jennifer has extensive needs and requires around-the-clock care.
-We are years away from receiving a waiver slot and in desperate need of respite care that can be provided through the Individual and Family Support program.
+We are in desperate need of respite care that can be provided through the Individual and Family Support program.
 Unfortunately, funding for this vital program has been cut drastically in recent years.”

-(Third Paragraph – Tell the policymaker what he/she can do to help): “I urge you to support the restoration of funding to the Human Services Districts/Authorities for the Individual and Family Support Program.
-We are at the end of our ropes – physically, emotionally, and/or financially – struggling to provide for our daughter’s needs at home, and there are many other families like ours.
+(Third Paragraph – Tell the policymaker what he/she can do to help): “I urge you to support the restoration of funding to the Human Services Districts/Authorities for the Individual and Family Support Program so they will be able to meet not only our family’s needs, but those of others as well.

 (Fourth Paragraph – Ask for a response): “I am very interested in knowing your thoughts on this important issue.
 I look forward to hearing from you.”